fomightez/gel_image_annotation/README.md

 Then change `gel_file` assignment to specify your gel name.

 (Drag-and-drop is possible with the the JupyterLab interface; however, you'd probably want to switch back after uploading your gel as currently plotting is more reliable in the classic notebook interface.
 See [here](https://github.com/binder-examples/jupyterlab#start-jupyterlab-after-you-start-your-binder) about switching interfaces.)

+## A note on the interactive plots generated

+The interactive plots made by the demonstration will not render as output when you first launch the active notebook via MyBinder.org.
+You must run the cells in the notebook again, and then they will show up in the output cell area.
+This is a security feature to block abuse.

+The interactive versions of the plots do not get rendered when viewing the static notebooks in Github; however, **if you view the static notebook page via nbviewer [here](https://github.com/fomightez/gel_image_annotation/blob/master/index.ipynb), the interactive Plotly plots will render and be interactive**.

 ----